SiriusZYZ/Notes/slbs/hrQA.md

 ### who is your supervisor?
 - He is the chair of SPWLA south western china chapter.
 His research focus is acoustic behavior in the wellbore, especially on the completion of the wellbore.

+# work location: why Beijing
+- Well I guess the biggest reason is Beijing is a city of opportunities.
+The headquarters of a lot of companies locate in Beijing.
+And I know BGC is one of the biggest software development center of SLB.
+So it's possible to work with many brilliant people across the whole county and even the whole world.
+And that attracts me most.
+- I also have some friend in Beijing.
+Some of them are still in collage, some of them have already been working.
+The point is I have a social support system in Beijing.
+Shanghai is also a city of opportunities, but I have no friend there so Shanghai is not a good choice.
+- My parents are also supportive about I work in Beijing the whole stuff.

 # SLB background